Fake FishMedieval apple pie for Lent

 But why fish?

-This does not mean people were part-time vegetarians: the eating of fish was allowed.
+The eating of fish was allowed, Lent was not a 'vegetarian' time.
 A simple (perhaps too simple) explanation is that during the Biblical Flood, meant to punish mankind for its sins, all fish survived!
 It was clear that fish were free of all sin.

 An other explanation is that meat, especially red meat, would 'heat' the human body according to the medieval health theory.
 This means that the body was more susceptible to lust.
 Medieval theologians saw a connection between the sins of the body (our 'meat') and the eating of meat.
 But fish on the other hand had a cooling effect on the human body.
 Eating fish would lessen any sinful inclinations of the consumer.

 For people living near the coast, fishdays were no great hardship: seafish was easy to come by.
 When you lived inland you had to rely on either freshwater fish or conserved fish as stockfish and other salted and/or dried fish.
 Those who could afford it owned fishponds to be assured of an ample supply of freshwater fish.

 During the six weeks between Carnival and Easter (the forty days of the withdrawal of Jesus into the wilderness, minus the Sundays) there was an extra prohibition.
 Not only meat, but also milk, butter, cheese and eggs were banned from the table.
 In February and March, at the end of winter, supplies ran low, and what was left of fruit and vegetables was old, wrinkled and mouldy (except of course for some cabbages like winter leeks and in Italy broccoli).